About the Department

 - outdoor leadership

-- water quality technology and hazardous materials management.
+- water quality technology.

 Many students pursue a double major, or a major and minor, in conjunction with traditional disciplines to prepare for specific careers related to the environment.
 All students must complete a senior project or internship.

 Each student has an advisor who specializes in an area of interest.
 They work together, designing a course of study that will provide the best possible preparation for personal and professional fulfillment.
 Students enjoy the small class sizes and personalized teaching by distinguished and dedicated professors.
 ENSP faculty are committed to enhancing both the quality of education and the environment.